An overview of job planning

 Programmed activities (PAs)

-PAs are blocks of time, usually equivalent to four hours, in which contractual duties are performed.
+PAs are blocks of time, usually equivalent to four hours in standard time and three hours in premium time, in which contractual duties are performed.
 There are four basic categories of contractual work:

 • direct clinical care (DCC)